kevinolega/callcentertrainingtips/6wel/guidelines/faq-students.md

 Yes.
 Please do.

 ## Do I Need To Answer Call Center Questions?
+I Only Want To Improve My English.

 Please remember that the written activities are communications practice, and is not limited to "Getting Hired as a Call Center Agent".